cmars/ormesh/README.md

 ormesh is not intended for operating unauthenticated anonymous hidden services.
-Anonymity is an interesting side-effect of building on Tor, but it is not a priority for ormesh, nor it is guaranteed.
+Anonymity is an interesting side-effect of building on Tor, but it is not a priority for ormesh, nor it is guaranteed for all use cases.
 Users are responsible for evaluating ormesh (and its Tor configuration) and deciding whether it meets security requirements and threat models.

 Low-latency, high bandwidth applications may not perform well over ormesh's Tor configuration.
 Improvements here are possible (by trading anonymity for